 You may be familiar with the 80/20 rule (Pareto’s Principle) that shows the inbuilt imbalance between cause and effect.
 When it comes to your office, you may think that all functionalities are important to accomplish your dream picture.
 In practice, just as with Pareto’s law, only a few, but much needed, workplace tools will get you to 80% of your dream office.

 For example, if you want to create an inspiring workplace where employees feel empowered, authentic, and supported, the impact of the following functionalities will contribute:

 - Booking a workspace that supports them in their planned activities

-- Finding and booking meeting spaces that match the goal of the meeting they are planning—such as an in-person or hybrid meeting.
+- Finding and booking spaces that match the type of the meeting they are planning—such as an in-person or hybrid meeting.
 Easy to implement with our hybrid meeting solution.

 - Locating spaces, colleagues, and facilities.

 Determining the most important functionalities for your office helps ensure you use your budget for the functionalities that matter most.
 Depending on your business's unique situation, it may be useful to focus only on the most valuable functionalities first.
 Once they are successfully implemented, you can start adding additional features.